 Special Educational Needs and Disability and Inclusion

-You will explore the diverse needs of pupils in EYFS and Primary settings with an emphasis upon SEND.
-The module explores the challenges for inclusive teachers within changing educational environments whilst providing opportunities for developing knowledge and practical skills relating to working with pupils with a range of individual needs.
+This module aligns to the overall philosophy and aims of the BA (Hons) Primary Education with QTS programme and the Teachers’ Standards by responding to the changes and developments in legislation, policy and practice relating to Special Educational Needs and Disability (SEND).
+It explores the diverse needs of pupils in Early Years and Primary settings with a specific emphasis upon SEND.
+It explores the challenges for inclusive teachers within changing educational environments whilst providing opportunities for developing knowledge and practical skills relating to working with and supporting pupils with a range of individual needs

 Developing the Foundation Curriculum